 how the term is in fact used – is an empirical issue – not a matter that can be determined by fiat

-Wittgenstein I suspect realises that his argument for certainty is logically hopeless –
+Wittgenstein I suspect realizes that his argument for certainty is logically hopeless –

 however certainty is what he wants – what he thinks he needs –